 1)Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of water quality.
 High turbidity can hinder the effectiveness of disinfectants.
-Our highest single turbidity measurement detected during the year (0.16 NTU) occurred on October 24, 2015 This value is below the States treatment technique maximum turbidity performance standard (1 NTU).
+Our highest single turbidity measurement detected during the year (6.0 NTU) occurred on Feb.25, 2016 This value is above the States treatment technique maximum turbidity performance standard (1 NTU).
+We were issued a turbidity violation from the Orange County Dept. of Health.
+Our water system was placed on a Boil Water Order.
+We were able to remedy the problem quickly.
+Followed by two consecutive days of negative Bacteria Testing results, the Boil Water Order was lifted.
 The regulation also requires that 95% of the turbidity samples of the turbidity samples collected in a month must be below 0.3 NTU.
-Turbidity has no health effects However, turbidity can interfere with disinfection and provide a medium for microbial growth.
+Turbidity has no health effects.
+However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of diseasecausing organisms.
-These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, ana associated headaches.
+These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
 Please pay special attention to the additional statement in this document regarding Cryptosporidium.